Mom Advice for First Time Moms or Any Stage Mom

 If you previously ate out all the time, estimate how much you would have spent versus what you actually spent on meals this way.
 Any money saved can be saved or you can also spend some and save some – whatever feels the most like a reward to you.
 Some people are motivated by money saved in the bank, some people want new shoes – it is totally up to you.

-Finally – The Best Mom Tips and Tricks – Include the Family
+Finally – The Best Mom Tip – Include the Family

 Also, know you can also take some of the drudgery out of cooking by (a) enlisting help – family, teens, spouse, etc. (b) adding something you like to do – listen to music, podcasts, watch TV, talk on the phone, etc. while cooking – to make the time fly by.